 A civil engineering concentration focuses on the design, construction, and maintenance of infrastructure systems.
 It typically builds on the engineering program core and adds courses in structural analysis, transportation, geotechnical engineering, and water resources.
+Most schools offer this track at the bachelor’s and master’s levels, and much of the coursework can be completed through an online engineering degree.

 A civil engineering concentration is a focused set of courses within an engineering program that emphasizes structures, transportation, and infrastructure systems.